 Federal legalization, immediately.
 I want the tax laws changed and the banking laws opened up.
 I would love to see interstate commerce between states when it comes to cannabis and export and import cannabis globally because that will make America into a ****cannabis powerhouse.
 The best growers are here in the United States and specifically here in California.
 It is ground zero here; the biggest and best brands will be from Southern California.

 A bit of an off-topic question, but there’s a difference between the first time you smoked and the most memorable time you smoked.
 Was there an experience that was most memorable for you as you were consuming cannabis?

 The most memorable time was when I first smoked when I was 12 years old.
 The other time was when I was in the Czech Republic.
 I saw dabbing for the first time, this was probably 15 years ago, this guy had a torch out, and he’s heating this titanium bowl, and I’m going “what kind of metal is that?” and he tells me, “it’s titanium” I go “What are you doing though?” and he asks me “Do you want to try it?”
 I said, “Ok, sure,” and he got the bowl to look cherry hot red, and he hit the dab, and I took the hit.

 I was just couch-slaught immediately, and I went, “oh my god! what is that?” and he asked me if I want another one.
 I see all these guys taking one dab after the next, and that was the first time I was introduced to dabs while I was in the Czech Republic before it caught on and became a big thing.
 Then the next thing I know, dabbing is a thing.
 So I remember my first dap and first joint.

-Please note all opinions and statements expressed here are strictly that of Mike “BigMike” Straumietis.
+Disclaimer: Please note all opinions and statements expressed here are strictly those of Mike “BigMike” Straumietis.
 The Very Jessica Fung team claims no responsibility over statements or claims made within this article.
 Please review our legal disclosure for further information regarding our content.